mavlink/MAVSDK-docs/en/guide/toolchain.md

 This section assumes that you have already [built and installed the DroneCore C++ Library](../contributing/build.md) and that your example has a **CMakeLists.txt** in its root directory.

-To create and run the app:
+To create and run the app on Linux/macOS:
 1. First create a build directory and run *cmake*:
    ```bash
    cd /path/to/your/application/   # Open a prompt and navigate to your application